RobinKumar5986/wwwhisper/README.md

 from the assertion, wwwhisper determines if any resources are shared with the user.
 If yes, a session cookie is set and the user is successfully logged.
-If no resources are shared, a 403 error is returned to the user and no session cookie is set.
+If no resources are shared, a 403 error is returned to the user and a session cookie is not set.

 nginx sub_filter module is used to insert a small iframe at the bottom of every protected html document.
 The iframe contains the user's email